JoeGuzi/ArcGISOnlineBasemapReplacementNotebookUpdate/README.md

 Parameters:

-    Title of the basemap you want to replace.
+ItemID of the basemap you want to replace.

 ItemID of the basemap you want to replace it with.

+Select the Basemap Layer type

 Authored By: Joe Guzi

-Previous Production Date: 7/1/24
+Previous Production Date: 8/14/24

-Production Date: 7/18/24
+Production Date: 5/21/25

+Note:

-Note: The previous version of this notebook, was written specifically to replace Esri's Raster basemaps that were being deprecated.
+The previous version of this notebook, was written specifically to replace Esri's Raster basemaps that were being deprecated.
 It can be downloaded here: https://www.arcgis.com/home/item.html?id=90cc2d7419f947d3ae55b44fd3090b24

+8/14/24 --- updated with Audit Template

+5/21/25 --- Updated for the ArcGIS Python API version 2.4 update

+    Supply the ItemID of the basemap you want to replace

+    Supply the ItemID of the basemap you want to replace it with

+    Select the Basemap Layer Type